JSAbbott/ui-credit-card-checkout/README.md

 UI Design - Credit Card Checkout
 =======

-This is a simple UI design and code I made for practicing UI and HTML and CSS coding.
+This is a simple UI credit card checkout design and code I made for practicing UI design and HTML and CSS coding.

 ---